KaddieIII/Catalog/README.md

     "price" : 20
 }

-Price is set to be between 0 and 1000.
+Price is between 0 and 1000.

 ### DELETE
 Link: https://localhost:5001/{id}